RawArkanis/static_blog/content/articles/01-14/st3-sync.rst

 Now you can do this process in more than two machines if you please.

-I don't wrote an OS X version of the scripts because I don't use an Apple Computer, but you can do it just changing the paths from linux script (I think!?).
+I didn't write an OS X version of the scripts because I don't use an Apple Computer, but you can do it just changing the paths from linux script (I think!?).
 And if you want to sync another files it is easy to add it to the scripts.

 All done, have fun coding.